-Late in his tenure, Haas had created a "management group," which consisted of the president and the vice presidents of the divisions of Services to Children and Families, Services to Older Persons, and Financial Services.
+Late in his tenure, Haas had created a "management group," which consisted of the president and the vice presidents of the divisions of Services to

+Children and Families, Services to Older Persons, and Financial Services.

-Adding the chair of the Tressler Lutheran Services board of directors, funding.
+Adding the chair of the Tressler Lutheran Services board of directors, Hurlocker continued this group, which met to coordinate service-planning as well as to wrestle with such continuing issues as decreases in church funding.
 With the 1994 reorganization of Tressler, this group was replaced by a "management team," whose benefits included wider representation of management and support executives.